 - when the last dose was taken

-- if the person also took other drugs, supplements, or had any alcohol
+- whether the person also took other drugs, supplements, or had any alcohol

 You can also receive guidance by using the poison center’s webPOISONCONTROL online tool.

 If you can’t access a phone or computer, go to the nearest emergency room immediately.
-Don’t wait until symptoms start.
-Some people who overdose on ibuprofen won’t show symptoms right away.
+Do not wait until symptoms start.
+Some people who overdose on ibuprofen will not show symptoms right away.